DiLiberto-Lab/ARC-Hub-listening-study/index.md

 </a>

 <p style="margin-top:15px;">
-<small>Step by step details on how to get here and what the experiment room looks like.</small>
+<small>Step-by-step directions and a look at the experiment room.</small>
 </p>

 </div>